-The UoM MBChB programme has its own duty of care to returning students.
+The UoM and UoL MBChB programmes have their own duty of care to returning students.
 MB-PhD students will not have a separate induction outside of the standard induction for all MBChB students at the start of the academic year but can contact MBChB Year Leads with any queries in advance of their return.